 - Class sizes large enough (typically between 27-39 children per class) to ensure healthy social development.

 - A 3-hour work period available for children to choose work that interests them and develop their self-direction.

 Compare the Montessori method to traditional education here, or learn more by watching this video:

 The Role of the Montessori Teacher

 A Montessori teacher is an observer whose ultimate goal is to intervene less and less as the child develops.
 The teacher creates an atmosphere of calm, order, and joy in the classroom and is there to help and encourage the children in all their efforts, allowing them to develop self-confidence and inner discipline.
 The teacher demonstrates the use of materials and presents activities based on an assessment of the child’s requirements.
 Knowing how to observe constructively and when and how much to intervene is one of the most important talents the Montessori teacher acquires during her rigorous Montessori training.
-Here at MCMS, Montessori teachers are often referred to as “Guides”, charged with the enormous responsibility of guiding each child along his individual path of learning.
+At MCMS, Montessori teachers are often referred to as “Guides”, charged with the enormous responsibility of guiding each child along his individual path of learning.

 A child’s teacher observes each child’s readiness and presents the appropriate Montessori materials to a child at the appropriate time in their development.
 This allows the child to engage in self-directed, purposeful activity.
 The materials are beautiful and enticing and are displayed in an orderly and accessible way.

 One of the hallmarks of the Montessori Method is that children of different ages work together in the same classroom, grouped together based on Dr. Montessori’s observations about planes of childhood development.
 Because the work is individual, children progress at their own pace with an emphasis on cooperation rather than competition between the ages.